reekhout/itho_daalderop_hp-s/README.md

-# itho_daalderop_hp-s
+# Itho Daalderop HP-S 55
-Integrate an Itho Daalderop HP-S with ESPHome in Home Assistant
+Integrate an Itho Daalderop HP-S 55 with ESPHome in Home Assistant